 Born in Nebraska while my father was attending college on the G.I.
 Bill, I spent my first eight years worshipping my big brother and dreaming about growing up to be a cowboy.
 We moved to New Jersey and then to Connecticut, and after high school graduation I headed to Syracuse University to major in journalism.
 By graduation, I had changed majors twice and married a very nice fellow I met at a dining hall protest our freshman year.
 Unable to shake my interest in the history of dress, I finally took the graduate school plunge at the University of Rhode Island, where the research bug bit me hard.
 In 1976 I accepted a one-year teaching appointment at a university I'd never heard of in a state I had never visited, and I have been here ever since.
 I will retiring from the University in Maryland this June.

-In my off-campus life I enjoy all kinds of music, sampling craft beer, watching Hindi films, and playing tourist in the Washington-Baltimore area.
+In my off-campus life I enjoy all kinds of music, sampling craft beer, watching Indian films, and playing tourist in the Washington-Baltimore area.
 Our daughter, Maria lives nearby with her family.
 Our son Danny lives and works in Baltimore, when he isn't off playing in an Ultimate tournament.